Skip to main content

 To configure the help pages:

-• From the Help Pages mapping table (Configuration > Leganto > Features > Help Pages - Classic UI) specify the customized URL by role and language.
+• From the Help Pages mapping table (Configuration > Leganto > Features > Help Pages - New UI) institutions can specify the customized URL by role and language.
 You can add multiple languages per role.
 Once configured, selecting Help clipboard_e4827b73c670d5c5f0f896b146618ef8c.png directs the user to the defined URL according to the interface language.

 Librarians and course operators see the help page defined for Instructor.
 If the table is not customized, the Help menu opens the Leganto online help.
 When a page is defined for a role for only some of the languages in use, if help is requested for a language that is not configured, the page for the first language configured is displayed.